SERG-Delft/serg-delft.github.io/msctopics/_posts/2019-11-01-prioritizing-patches-to-minimize-conflicts.md

 The goal of this project is to develop an approach to sorting incoming pull requests in an order that minimizes potential conflicts, and integrate it into a real-world software engineering tool.

+The integration part of the project involves an internship at JetBrains in Amsterdam.

 #### Contacts about the project: